hank-ai/darknet/README.md

 		* You can always do a checkout of the previous `v2` branch if you need to run one of these commands.
 Let us know so we can investigate adding back any missing commands.
 	* Many performance optimizations, both when training and during inference.
 	* Legacy C API was modified; applications that use the original Darknet API will need minor modifications:  https://darknetcv.ai/api/api.html
-	* New Darknet V3 C and C++ API:  https://darknetcv.ai/api/api.html
+	* New Darknet V3 C and C++ API to make it easier for developers to write applications that use Darknet/YOLO:  https://darknetcv.ai/api/api.html
 	* New apps and sample code in `src-examples`:  https://darknetcv.ai/api/files.html
 * The most recent version was released in early 2025.
 The `version` command now returns 4.x "SLATE".
 	* Added support for AMD GPUs using ROCm.